lukehinds/fastllm/README.md

    - The system currently uses CPU-only inference
    - Large models will be slower; consider using smaller models for testing
    - Response generation speed depends on the model size and available CPU resources

+4. API Usage:
+   - Make sure to use the exact model ID in both config.json and API requests
+   - Include a system message to help guide the model's behavior
+   - Keep max_tokens reasonable (50-256 for most use cases)

 ## License